Metacognitive Self-Correction for Multi-Agent System via Prototype-Guided Next-Execution Reconstruction: Preliminary

 In this section, we analyze three key challenges that motivate our work: (1) the context-dependent nature of step-level errors; (2) the difficulty of detecting errors early in execution; and (3) the vulnerability of MAS to cascading failures.

 \textbf{Context-Dependence of Step-Level Errors.} A single step in a multi-agent trajectory is rarely separable from errors without \emph{history}.
 Using a pretrained BERT encoder, we compare (i) the inter-cluster distance between normal vs. abnormal mean embeddings and (ii) the intra-cluster distance within normal steps.
-If context were unnecessary, the inter distance would match or exceed the intra distance.
-Instead, Fig.~\ref{fig:intra_distance} shows the inter distance is much smaller (e.g., Algorithm-Generated: $0.25$ vs. $1.45$ in raw embeddings), indicating isolation is insufficient.
+In the absence of contextual information, the inter-cluster distance is extremely small (e.g., $0.25$ on the algorithm-generated subset), while the intra-cluster distance remains large ($1.45$), indicating isolation is insufficient.
 A simple historical augmentation (nearest neighbor) slightly tightens normal dispersion (e.g., $1.45\!\to\!1.10$) but only modestly enlarges the inter gap, underscoring that \emph{choosing the right context is nontrivial}.
 These findings confirm that step-level anomaly detection in MAS cannot rely on isolated embeddings and must instead exploit contextual and causal dependencies across steps.

 \textbf{Difficulties of Early-Step Errors.} Beyond the inherent challenge that abnormal steps cannot be directly judged without context, a further difficulty arises when errors occur at early stages of execution, where only limited historical information is available.
 To quantify this issue, we conduct a statistical analysis on the \texttt{Who\&When} benchmark, which contains two subsets of multi-agent trajectories: a hand-crafted version (HC) and an algorithm-generated version (Alg).
 Fig.~\ref{fig:error_distribution} shows the distribution of error positions relative to trajectory length.
 We observe that a considerable portion of errors in the Alg subset appear within the first 20\% of steps, while errors in the HC subset are more evenly distributed across positions.
 This evidence highlights that early-step errors are common and can leave detectors with insufficient context, thereby motivating the introduction of a prototype-guided mechanism to provide a stable reference representation when history alone is inadequate.